telerik/maui-docs/controls/combobox/configuration.md

 <snippet id='combobox-configuration-dropdownvisibility-isdropdownclosed'/>

 * `OpenOnFocus`(`bool`):Defines whether the drop down can be opened when the control is focused.
 The default value is `true`.
-It's only applicable for Editable ComboBox.
+The property is applicable for Editable ComboBox.

 Here is an example with `OpenOnFocus` property set: